adambard/learnxinyminutes-docs/groovy.html.markdown

 def x = (y > 1) ? "worked" : "failed"
 assert x == "worked"

+//Groovy supports 'The Elvis Operator' too!
+//Instead of using the ternary operator:

+displayName = user.name ? user.name : 'Anonymous'

+//We can write like this:
+displayName = user.name ?: 'Anonymous'

 //For loop
 //Iterate over a range
 def x = 0